okemoto6/GDAPC/index.md

 1. In a year view, member users takes more rides than casual users.
     Casual users – 2 305 006 (which is ~41% of total rides), member
     users – 3 325 841 (~59% of total rides).
 The smallest casual-member
-    rides ratio has been seen in moths with highest total rides – July (49:51 ratio), June (48:52 ratio) and August 46:54 ratio).
+    rides ratio has been seen in months with highest total rides – July (49:51 ratio), June (48:52 ratio) and August 46:54 ratio).
 The highest proportion difference was observed at the same time in months with least total rides number: January (18:82), February